postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

          **THIS IS A WORKING DRAFT-NOT READY FOR REVIEW**

 Workspaces is an easy and efficient way to collaborate with a group of users to develop and test APIs.
 You can either organize your work in personal Workspaces or work with others in team Workspaces.
-Postman designed a set of features that unleashes the power and versatiltity Workspaces can provide.
+Postman designed a set of features that unleashes the power and versatiltity of Workspaces.

-In this topic, you'll learn how to perform actions on Workspaces and how to use Workspaces to work with Postman elements.
+Here you'll learn how to perform actions on Workspaces and how to use Workspaces to work with Postman elements.

 **Performing actions in Workspaces**